-- 3.1 The Governing Body supports the Head in all attempts to eliminate bullying from our school.
-The Governing Body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately. - 3.2 The Governors require the Head to keep accurate records of all incidents of bullying within the Bullying Register and to report to the Governors on request regarding the effectiveness of the school anti-bullying strategies. - 3.3 A parent who is concerned about an issue regarding bullying must see the class teacher, with a member of the Senior Team if the parent or class teacher deems it necessary.
-The parent may then request a further meeting with one of the Senior Team, and they may specify that they wish to see the Head.
+- 4.1.
+The Governing Body supports the Headteacher in all attempts to eliminate bullying from our school.
+The Governing Body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately. - 4.2.
+The Governors require the Headteacher to keep accurate records of all incidents of bullying within the Bullying Log and to report to the Governors on request regarding the effectiveness of the school anti-bullying strategies. - 4.3.
+A parent who is concerned about an issue regarding bullying must see the class teacher, with a member of the Senior Team if the parent or class teacher deems it necessary.
+The parent may then request a further meeting with one of the Senior Team, and they may specify that they wish to see the Headteacher.
 A strategy will be mutually agreed and monitored and a further meeting will be arranged.
-If the parent is dissatisfied with the way the strategies are working, he/she is encouraged to see the Head again.
+If the parent is dissatisfied with the way the strategies are working, he/she is encouraged to see the Headteacher again.
 If, following such a procedure, the parent remains dissatisfied with the way the school has dealt with a bullying incident, he/she can ask the Chair of Governors or the Safeguarding Governor to look into the matter.
 The Governing Body aims to respond within ten days to any request from a parent to investigate incidents of bullying.
-In all cases the Governing Body notifies the Head, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.
+In all cases the Governing Body notifies the Headteacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the Governing Body.

-5. The role of the Head
+5. The role of the Headteacher

-- 4.1 It is the responsibility of the Head to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy of zero tolerance to any forms of bullying (including cyber bullying), are given suitable training, know how to identify and deal with incidents of bullying and are aware of their legal responsibility.
-The school understands the necessity of and agrees to provide training for all staff. - 4.2 The Head and Deputy Heads ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The Senior Team draws the attention of children to this fact during Relationship Time, Assemblies and for example, if an incident occurs, the Head may decide to use Assembly or classroom time as the forum in which to discuss with other children why this behaviour was wrong. - 4.3 The aim of the Head is to ensure that bullying is identified quickly, that children involved are spoken to at once and that consequences are clearly explained and swiftly administered.
+- 5.1.
+It is the responsibility of the Headteacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy of zero tolerance to any forms of bullying (including cyber bullying), are given suitable training, know how to identify and deal with incidents of bullying and are aware of their legal responsibility.
+The school understands the necessity of and agrees to provide training for all staff. - 5.2.
+The Headteacher and Senior Team ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The Senior Team draws the attention of children to this fact during Relationship Time, Assembly and for example, if an incident occurs, the Headteacher may decide to use Assembly or classroom time as the forum in which to discuss with other children why this behaviour was wrong.

+- 5.3.
+The aim of the Headteacher is to ensure that bullying is identified quickly, that children involved are spoken to at once and that consequences are clearly explained and swiftly administered.
 Various strategies may then be needed, for example speaking to parents of children involved.
-It is the Head's responsibility that the children involved are closely monitored to ensure these incidents do not re-occur and to ensure that victims of bullying receive the appropriate support within and outside the classroom.
-Therefore, the school has a clear picture of bullying incidents throughout the school which are recorded.

-4.4 The Head uses every opportunity to pass on to pupils biblical principles regarding the treatment of other people, and clear practical guidance on how to apply such principles into daily life.
-It is the Head's job to use Assembly and other opportunities to ensure that pupils are well aware that he considers the development of godly character, including putting others first, as a foundational aim of all Dolphin pupils.
+It is the Headteacher's responsibility that the children involved are closely monitored to ensure these incidents do not re-occur and to ensure that victims of bullying receive the appropriate support within and outside the classroom.
+Therefore, the school has a clear picture of bullying incidents throughout the school which are recorded. - 5.4.
+The Headteacher uses every opportunity to pass on to pupils biblical principles regarding the treatment of other people, and clear practical guidance on how to apply such principles into daily life.
+It is the Headteacher's job to use Assembly and other opportunities to ensure that pupils are well aware that he/she considers the development of godly character, including putting others first, as a foundational aim of all Dolphin pupils.